pedryvo/QATesting/README.md

 ### Test 1

 - Title: Enroll Page – Try to enroll without an access code and password.
-- Description: A registered user should not be able to successfully enroll without an access code and password.
+- Description: A non-registered user should not be able to successfully enroll without an access code and password.
 - Precondition: the user must have a valid name and email address.
 - Assumption: a supported browser is being used.